 Insight into “insiders” of Lake Ballard

-Lake Ballard.
-I wanted to visit this place for a few years and now I’ve got a chance.
-We drove on Mount Ida unsealed road from Leonora for about 1.5 hours to Lake Ballard (both are part of the Golden Quest Discovery Trail, which is 965 km long).
-We made a brief stop on the side of the road (or rather in the middle of the road, because there were no other cars moving in either direction of our whole journey) to look at Copperfield (An abandoned town which in 1898 housed 500 people and had state battery.
-Now only the old machinery is the reminder of what existed before).
+Or you can get to Lake Ballard from Leonora in the north.
+We drove on Mount Ida unsealed road from Leonora to Lake Ballard in July 2020.
+We made a brief stop to look at Copperfield.
+It is an abandoned town which in 1898 housed 500 people and had state battery.
+Now only the old machinery is the reminder of what existed before.

-The view from the Snake Hill Lookout a bit further down the road was pretty, although you can only see a glimpse of the lake.
+(The view from the Snake Hill Lookout further down the road)

-Lake Ballard is a salt lake (mostly dry and crispy but can be wet especially closer to the carpark area), 51 km from the nearest town Menzies.
+Lake Ballard is mostly dry and crispy but can be wet especially closer to the carpark area.
 There are a lot of salt lakes that you can see in the outback.
-The Wongutha people (Natives of the Goldfields in WA) believe that the salt lakes were made by the tears of the silver-grey crows of long ago, when they cried because they felt not accepted by other birds and animals of the bush.
+The Wongutha people are Natives of the Goldfields in WA.
+They believe the salt lakes were created by the tears of the silver-grey crows.
+Long ago, the crows cried because they felt not accepted by other birds and animals of the bush.

 Follow us on social media